2003 Chicago balcony collapse

-On June 29, 2003, the deadliest porch collapse in United States history occurred in Chicago.
+On June 29, 2003, an overloaded balcony collapsed during a party in a Chicago, Illinois, apartment building, killing thirteen people and seriously injuring fifty-seven others.
+It was the deadliest porch collapse in American history.

-An overloaded balcony collapsed during a party in an apartment building, killing thirteen people and seriously injuring fifty-seven others.
 The ensuing investigation was highly critical of the way the balcony was built, finding a large number of errors in its construction which ultimately resulted in the collapse.
-However, the building's owner, LG Properties, and its president, Philip Pappas, continues to blame overcrowding on the balcony for its complete structural failure, although he has taken steps to strengthen the balconies at other properties to prevent a recurrence of the disaster.
+However, the building's owner, LG Properties, and its president, Philip Pappas, blamed overcrowding on the balcony for its complete structural failure but took steps to strengthen the balconies at other properties to prevent a recurrence of the disaster.
+As part of such efforts, the balcony involved in the collapse was rebuilt.

 The accident resulted in sweeping inspections of similar structures across Chicago, with 1,260 cases being acted on by the city authorities.

 Background

 The porch was attached to the rear of an apartment building located in the Lincoln Park neighborhood of the city's North Side.
 The second and third floors were being used as a party venue at the time of the collapse.
 Most of the party-goers were in their early 20s, and knew each other from their days at New Trier High School and Lake Forest High School of Chicago's North Shore suburbs.
 One witness says she warned other people in the building that the balconies were unsafe, but another later said that "it looked like it was newly built.
 It looked sturdy."